*A big thanks to England Originals for sponsoring my trip to England!

 There are so many birds, too.

 If you’re patient and have your camera you’ll be able to snap them as they glide gracefully over the water.

 Moreover, Grosvenor Park is full of gardens, quiet benches, hidden trails, and arches from other parts of Chester, mainly churches.

-For another beautiful view in Chester, opt for an inexpensive River Dee cruise, like this one.
+For another beautiful view in Chester, opt for a River Dee cruise.

 Hike In The Chester Meadows

 Most of the locals and visitors hanging out on the River Dee stay in The Groves area.

 However, being the curious traveler that I am, I decided to cross over the Queens Park Bridge to see what was on the other side.

 First of all, the views from this side of the water looking back at the Victorian architecture of Chester’s Old City are superb.